fabilab/data-compression-and-APIs-for-cell-atlases/Project_Plan_Progression.md

 #### 10/04/2022

 - Create new dataset for the 3rd heatmap (combined heatmap with all cell types over different timepoints)
-- Complete most part of the Interim report by 14/04/2022
+- Complete most part of the Interim report by 14/04/2022✅

--
+#### 16/05/2022

+- Heatmap by celltype (1st page): A equation is used to auto adjust the cell's size for the heatmap.
+For the scatter plot, since it looks a bit messy, I applied a log10 function to all values.✅
+- Heatmap by dataset: after using the jinja template, the timepoint tooltip doesn't work anymore, need to be fix. size of the heatmaps are also needed to be adjusted.
+- 3rd heatmap need to be done before Thursday.